freaktechnik/notification-sounds/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/freaktechnik/notification-sounds.svg)](https://greenkeeper.io/) [![Build Status](https://travis-ci.org/freaktechnik/notification-sounds.svg?branch=master)](https://travis-ci.org/freaktechnik/notification-sounds)

-Makes a sound when a notification is shown
+Makes a sound when a notification is shown.

+Overrides Website's `Notification` constructor and `showNotification` method on ServiceWorker registrations to get notified when they're called.
+Other extensions can also let this extension know that they've shown a notification.

+Currently can not play a sound when a ServiceWorker shows a notification.

 ## Extension integration
 For extensions to trigger a sound when creating a notification, they have to send the following message: